Print a complete copy of the

 rest, drink water and calm down.

-The AU recommends birds be held until 30 minutes or more
+sunrise.
+The AU recommends birds be held until 30 minutes or

-ventilation, feeding, and watering of the birds.
+good ventilation, feeding, and watering of the birds.
 It is

 recommended, for health reasons, that water and feeding be